 The curriculum within the statistics and applied mathematics program focuses on how to select appropriate methods and apply them, using technology, to solve problems.
 In addition to core mathematics courses taken by all math majors, you'll also take several mathematics-related elective classes.

-Classes for mathematics - statistics and applied mathematics emphasis majors may include:
+What classes do mathematics - statistics and applied mathematics emphasis majors take?

 Learn more about the mathematics- statistics and applied mathematics emphasis major in the UWEC course catalog.